Beyound Borders: Young People with Disabilities Volunteering Abroad

 10:15 – Credits

 The videos are a part of the project “Beyond Borders: Young People with Disabilities Volunteering Abroad” of the European Solidarity Corps volunteer Mariam Darbaidze at Maailmanvaihto – ICYE Finland.
+The volunteering period was co-funded by the European Union.

 Every year, many young people take part in European Solidarity Corps volunteering.
 For people with disabilities, the process of joining international volunteering is often more difficult due to the challenges and obstacles they face in their lives.